vegasbrianc/webslides/README.md

 ## Running the Webslides Container
 If you are interested just in kicking the webslides tires run the following command:

-`docker run --name webslides -d -p 8080:80 webslides`
+`docker run --name webslides -d -p 8080:80 vegasbrianc/webslides`

 Once the container is running navigate to [http://0.0.0.0:8080](http://0.0.0.0:8080) This will take you to the webslides demo.
 Press the down arrow key to navigate through the slides.